 If you want a more traditional use of the tender beets, though, then try this salad of beets with goat cheese and pine nuts!
 The combination of sweet, earthy, savory, tangy, and salty pair wonderfully and make for a wonderful healthy dinner side!

 Instant Pot Steamed Vegetables are an easy way to get delicious, tender veggies on your plate with little time and effort.
 Serve Instant Pot vegetables with melted butter, and a sprinkling of Everything Bagel Seasoning ensures that even your kids will be asking for seconds!
-Perfect with any main from braised short ribs to barbecue chicken!
+Perfect with any main like barbecue chicken!

 If you’re looking for a quick, simple, and super budget-friendly meal or side, then this cabbage stir fry is for you.
 With a combination of inexpensive cabbage, carrots, and noodles as the base, this easy cabbage lo mein style dish is easy on the wallet, ready in 20 minutes, and packed with nutrients!
-Serve with Thai Chicken Thighs made in the slow cooker for an easy weeknight dinner.
+Serve with chicken thighs made in crock pot for an easy weeknight dinner.